anthonyolazabal/Elasticsearch-MQTT/README.md

-# Elasticsearch-MQTT
+# Integrating ElasticSearch with HiveMQ platform for realtime MQTT analytics
-Repository for the elements of the blog article on using Elasticsearch, filebeats, kibana to analyse realtime MQTT traffic on HiveMQ platform.
+This repository is hosting the configuration files from the blog article on how to integrate ElasticSearch with HiveMQ platform for realtime MQTT analytics.